“We do yoga with what we are”

 Toni D’Amelio, with whom I have been studying iyengar yoga for quite a few years, has an expression that I like: from a posture that is easy to do, she says “you were born in this posture”. , implying that it is made for us and that we should therefore not practice it too much, because it is too easy.
 Me, I really like the posture where you stand on your head, with the help of your elbows which draw a triangle with it.
 If you manage to hold it even for five or six minutes, it is very beneficial because it reverses the process of blood circulation: that is why it is called “the queen of postures”.

-Are you going to write about yoga?
+Are you going to write regarding yoga?

 I have tried several times, these attempts have so far failed.
 But I recently prefaced what is going to be a book, a long interview with my vinyasa yoga master, Peter Goss.
 He is a former dancer, a great choreographer, who started teaching yoga to repair injured dancers.
-I tried to talk about my experience as a student.
+I tried to talk regarding my experience as a student.

 You recently told the Spanish daily The country your temporary lack of literary inspiration.
 From the long inspirations of yoga to literary inspiration, is there only one step?